Gary Waddock

-Gary Patrick Waddock (born 17 March 1962) is a former professional footballer.
-He is assistant head coach at Walsall.
+Gary Patrick Waddock (born 17 March 1962) is a football manager and former player who is the manager of National League club Wealdstone.

 A midfielder, he spent most of his career playing for Queens Park Rangers and Luton Town.
 He also had stints at Belgian club Charleroi and at Millwall, Swindon Town and Bristol Rovers.
 Born in England, he represented the Republic of Ireland internationally at youth and senior levels, making 21 appearances and scoring 3 goals for the senior team.